Char-Smoked Baby Back Ribs

 - Freshly ground black pepper, to taste

 - Build a medium-heat fire in a charcoal grill.
-Drain ribs and pat dry with paper towels; season with salt and pepper.
-Grill ribs, turning as needed, until charred on both sides and tender, about 1 hour.
+Drain the ribs, discarding the brine, and pat dry with paper towels.
+Season with salt and pepper.
+Grill the ribs, turning as needed, until charred on both sides and just tender, about 1 hour.
 Transfer to a platter or cutting board and set aside.

 - Meanwhile, make the sauce: In a medium bowl, toss the scallions in the peanut oil to coat, then season lightly with salt.
 Transfer the scallions to the grill and cook, turning once, until heavily charred on both sides, about 5 minutes.
-Transfer to a blender with barbecue sauce, cilantro, and soy sauce; purée until smooth and set sauce aside.
+Transfer to a blender with the barbecue sauce, cilantro, and soy sauce; puree until smooth and set aside.

 - Prepare grill and smoke ribs according to directions in How to Transform your Grill into a Smoker.
-Transfer ribs to a cutting board and set aside to rest for 10 minutes.
+Transfer to a cutting board and set aside to rest for 10 minutes.
 Just before serving, slather the ribs with the reserved sauce.
-Cut into individual ribs, transfer to a serving platter.
+Cut into individual ribs, transfer to a large platter, and serve.